falkr/ttm4115/pages/project/index.md

 Feel free to discuss the outline of the semester project on the discussion forum, we will refine the guidelines as we learn more together.

 Apart from being related to handling of e-scooters, you have a lot of freedom.
-In the following, you will find some ideas for new features:
+In the following, you will find some ideas for possible new features:

 * Could there be possibilities to reserve an e-scooter and, if yes, in which way?
 * In contrast to shared bicycles, e-scooters have no fixed place, where they are stored, and where they can be recharged.
 Can that be changed by, for instance, placing charging stations ahead of popular places like university lecture halls?
 Users that place the e-scooters at such loading stations, could be rewarded by lower fees.